 The years of the pandemic and most recently the war in Ukraine have only amplified the calls for help from so many residents in need.
-This is why the company decided to support two important organizations in the area such as the Banco Alimentare (Food Bank) and Empori Solidali Emilia-Romagna, which ensure some sensitive segments of the population not only material for their food needs but also support their sociocultural. conditions (language literacy). to improve courses. digital Solidarity was also expressed in favour of the people affected by the conflict in Ukraine, thanks to the donation to support the fundraiser activated by the Emilia-Romagna Region and Civil Defence for the welcoming of refugees fleeing the war.
+This is why the company decided to support two important organizations in the area such as the Banco Alimentare (Food Bank) and Empori Solidali Emilia-Romagna, which ensure some sensitive segments of the population not only material for their food needs but also support improve their sociocultural conditions (language courses. digital literacy). to Solidarity was also expressed in favour of the people affected by the conflict in Ukraine, thanks to the donation to support the fundraiser activated by the Emilia-Romagna Region and Civil Defence for the welcoming of refugees fleeing the war.